-Romanian individuals and legal entities (regardless of the citizenship of the shareholders) are free to acquire land.
-Foreign citizens, stateless persons and legal entities may acquire land ownership in Romania only under certain circumstances.
-European nationals, part of the EU or EEA, may freely acquire construction and agricultural land in Romania.
+Romanian individuals and legal entities (regardless of the citizenship of the shareholders) are free to acquire land and properties in Romania.
+However, in case of entities or assets in strategic industries, having a value in excess of EUR 2 million, FDI approval might be required under specific conditions.

+Foreign non-EU citizens, stateless persons and legal entities are generally restricted from directly acquire land ownership in Romania.
+European nationals, part of the EU or EEA, may acquire land in Romania under the same conditions as Romanian nationals.